 For others, having a gold tooth crown is quite appealing and they may go as far as to have it engraved or studded with gemstones!

 PFM crowns offer some of the strength of metal with the esthetics of porcelain crowns.
-However, they don’t usually look quite like natural teeth because of the way they are layered.
-It’s still possible for the ceramic coating to chip or crack, but the metal underneath will remain intact.
+However, they don't usually look quite like natural teeth because of the way they are layered.
+It's still possible for the ceramic coating to chip or crack, but the metal underneath will remain intact.
+However, they will almost always fil at the point where the two materials are joined.
+If the gums recede over time, a dark gray metal line can be seen and may be considered quite unappealing.

-How much does a tooth crown cost?
+How much does a crown cost without insurance?

 As with any dental treatment, tooth cap prices vary greatly from one place to another and from one dental clinic to the next.
 It's worth shopping around and comparing prices between dentists near you, especially if you need to get more than one of your teeth crowned.

 There is also more to consider than just the cost of a tooth cap; as discussed above, there are pros and cons to each type of crown.
 In addition to asking your dentist about dental crown costs, inquire about the different options that may be suitable for you.
+A good practice is to ask your doctor what they would choose to have in their own mouth if they found themselves in a similar situation.

 As you can see from the table below, full metal crowns are generally the least expensive, and full ceramic the most expensive.
 Front tooth crowns can be more costly as more time needs to be put into giving them a natural look.